 The Company won a bid to design, build, finance, upgrade, operate and maintain the water and wastewater treatment facilities in Kananaskis Village in October 2012.
 The arrangement includes operation of the facilities for a term of 10 years after completion of construction.
 The construction of the new facility was completed in August 2014 following which the Company started operating and maintaining the facility.
-At December 31, 2018, an amount of \$4 million (2017 - \$5 million) has been recognized as a financial asset pertaining to Kananaskis Village, which will be recovered along with financing cost at the interest rate established in the arrangement over the remaining life of the arrangement.
+As of December 31, 2019, an amount of \$4 million (2018 - \$4 million) has been recognized as a financial asset which will be recovered along with financing revenue at the interest rate established in the arrangement over the remaining life of the arrangement.